Nazirrudin Ismail: DPMM

 On 28 February 2023, Nazirrudin signed with DPMM FC for the 2023 Singapore Premier League season.
 He made his debut coming on for Hakeme Yazid Said in the 12th minute of stoppage time in a 3–4 loss to Balestier Khalsa on 10 March.
 He scored his first two goals for DPMM against Young Lions in a 0–2 win on 12 September.

 On 19 July 2024 Nazirrudin was handed a starting place as a centre forward against Hougang United in the first match in charge of DPMM for Jamie McAllister, after Julio Cruz could not make it to the squad.
 In the 71st minute, he gathered the ball just outside of the penalty area and waltzed inside to shoot past Kenji Rusydi and score his first goal for the 2024–25 season.
 The match ended in a 1–1 draw at Hassanal Bolkiah National Stadium.
 Later in the season, he was brought on for Abdul Hariz Herman at the hour mark in the match against BG Tampines Rovers at the same venue on 22 September.
 He took advantage from a defensive lapse to score the equalising goal in the 85th minute, which helped DPMM to record their first win of the season at their home stadium after Miguel Oliveira scored the winner just two minutes later for a 3–2 final score.
 Towards the end of the season on 17 May, he also capitalised on two defensive mistakes by Tampines Rovers to score a brace in front of the home crowd in a 2–1 win.

+After initially deputising for Hakeme Yazid Said at the start of the 2025–26 Malaysia Super League due to national service, Nazirrudin eventually returned to his familiar impact substitute role, altogether making 25 appearances mostly from the bench.
+At the end of the season, he was released by DPMM.

+Return to PPDB

+At the start of the 2026–27 Brunei Super League, Nazirrudin returned to MS PPDB, taking up the number 10 jersey vacated by Abdul Azim Abdul Rasid who transferred to DPMM II.
+He made his re-debut against last season's champions and former side Indera SC on 14 September 2026 in a 0–2 defeat.